More than 15,000 Australians get home care tips from our monthly newsletter

 Post-traumatic stress disorder (PTSD)

 PTSD is a psychological disorder that can occur in people who have experienced or witnessed a traumatic event.
-The most common symptoms are nightmares, flashbacks, numbing of emotions, depression, startling, and feeling angry, irritable or distracted.
+The most common symptoms are nightmares, flashbacks, numbing of emotions, depression, and feeling angry, irritable or distracted.

 Phobia

-The most common and effective treatment for anxiety is a combination of therapy and medication, but some people may benefit from only one form of treatment.
-There are several activities people can undertake to help cope with the symptoms of anxiety disorders and make treatment more effective, such as learning stress management techniques, meditating, or attending support groups where they can share experiences and coping strategies.
+There are several interventions older adults can undertake to help cope with the symptoms of later-life anxiety disorders and make treatment more effective, such as learning stress management techniques, meditating and practising mindfulness, or attending support groups where they can share experiences and coping strategies while building a network of social support.

 Caregiving Tips for Loved Ones with Anxiety